firebolt-db/godocs/.github/pull_request_template.md

 # When should this PR be released to the public?
 If the feature is live, the docs can be scheduled for **immediate release** by filing the PR to the gh-pages branch.
-If it's part of a **future release**, please file the PR against the correcsponding release/packdb-<version> branch.
+If it's part of a **future release**, please file the PR against the corresponding release/packdb-<version> branch.

 # Documentation Checklist
 - [ ] I've previewed my documentation locally running `make start-local` (or using [this](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) tutorial)